crate/crate-howtos/docs/deployment/cloud/aws/aws-terraform-setup.rst

 Deployment configuration
 ========================

-To parametize the CrateDB Terraform configuration, create a new file ``main.tf`` with the following content:
+The CrateDB Terraform configuration consists of a set of variables to customize your deployment.
+Create a new file ``main.tf`` with the following content and adjust variable values as needed:

 .. code-block::